Diana Dors: Discography

-The earliest recordings of Dors were two sides of a 78-rpm single released on HMV Records in 1953.
-The tracks were "I Feel So Mmmm" and "A Kiss and a Cuddle (and a Few Kind Words From You)".
-HMV also released sheet music featuring sultry photos of Dors on the cover.
-She also sang "The Hokey Pokey Polka" on the 1954 soundtrack for the film As Long As They're Happy.
+The earliest recordings of Dors were two sides of a 78-rpm single released on His Master's Voice in 1953.
+The tracks were "I Feel So Mmmm" and "A Kiss and a Cuddle (and a Few Kind Words from You)".
+His Master's Voice also released sheet music featuring sultry photos of Dors on the cover.
+She also sang "The Hokey Pokey Polka" on the 1954 soundtrack for the film As Long as They're Happy.
 Dors recorded only one complete album, the swing-themed Swingin' Dors, in 1960.
 The LP was originally released on red vinyl and with a gatefold sleeve.
 The accompanying orchestra was conducted by Wally Stott.

-She also sang as a special guest for the Italian TV show Un, due, tre (One, two, three, starring Ugo Tognazzi and Raimondo Vianello) on 31 May 1959, at the Teatro della Fiera in Milan, with orchestra conducted by Mario Bertolazzi and recorded singles on various record labels from the 1960s through the early 1980s, including a single for the Nomis label, "Where Did They Go?" / "It's You Again" (the latter being a duet with her son, Gary Dawson), while she was being treated for cancer.
+She also sang as a special guest for the Italian TV show Un, due, tre (One, two, three, starring Ugo Tognazzi and Raimondo Vianello) on 31 May 1959, at the Teatro della Fiera in Milan, with the orchestra conducted by Mario Bertolazzi, and recorded singles on various record labels from the 1960s through the early 1980s, including a single for the Nomis label, "Where Did They Go?" / "It's You Again" (the latter being a duet with her son, Gary Dawson), while she was being treated for cancer.
 While promoting the single on TV, Dors claimed "Where Did They Go?" had been especially written for her, but in fact, the track had been recorded originally by Peggy Lee in 1971 and in 1972 by Sandie Shaw.